Boundary Fatigue: Systems Physiology of Overfunctioning

 Boundary Fatigue Is a Systems Physiology Problem

-Modern environments continuously amplify biological load:
+Modern environments continuously amplify biological load through:

 - artificial light exposure